-The ‘age of the Internet’ notwithstanding, local radio has never been so popular and offers an ideal medium for organisations to reach out to, and connect with, audiences numbering in the hundreds of thousands.
+The ‘age of the Internet’ notwithstanding, TV, radio and video have never been so popular and offer an ideal medium for organisations to reach out and connect with audiences numbering in the hundreds of thousands.

 But what does it take to secure your place in front of the microphone, and how can you best handle this valuable opportunity once you’re there?

 Here follow some top tips on making the most of broadcast:

 Radio journalists and producers work to extremely tight deadlines and, like their listeners, they need to understand your story ‘pitch’ quickly.
 Try saying or writing it in a sentence, and then ask yourself – would I be interested enough to want to hear more?

 Radio is of course all about audio – so apply this to your story offer.
 Not only should you be knowledgeable about your subject, but you may have access to other interesting interviewees, or help convey the atmosphere of a setting with background machinery humming or crowds chattering.

 The more of an audience your subject is likely to impact, the higher it’s newsworthiness.
 Whichever station you’re dealing with, radio is a mass communication vehicle.
 Think about how what you know, do, or have achieved matters to those listening, and highlight these key points in discussion.

 4. Time is short

 Lengthy radio features and interviews do occur, but it’s more likely that you’ll have mere minutes or seconds to have your say.
 Always listen carefully and answer questions asked, but be alive to the message you want to communicate and look for the first opportunity to get it in there.